Health and the environment

 The MRC-PHE Centre for Environment and Health was established in June 2009 as a partnership between Imperial and King’s College London, and has established itself as an international centre of excellence for research into, and training on, the health effects of environmental pollutants.
 The Centre has grown to become an integrated research collective of over fifty research groups and approximately three hundred associated research staff and students.
 There is an emphasis on cross-disciplinary, collaborative working to explore human exposure-disease relationships and to translate new scientific knowledge, research capability and expertise into effective responses to address current and emerging environmental concerns and to inform national and international policies to improve health.

-The Grantham Institute for Climate Change was founded with a mandate to drive forward climate change related research, translating this into real world impact and communicating our knowledge to help shape decision-making.
+The Grantham Institute has a mandate to drive forward research relating to climate change and the environment, translating this into real world impact and communicating our knowledge to help shape decision-making.

-The Institute integrates researchers and capabilities from all areas of the College necessary to develop both the fundamental scientific understanding of climate change, and the mitigation and adaptation responses to it.
+The Institute integrates researchers and capabilities from all areas of the College necessary to develop both the fundamental scientific understanding of climate change, and the mitigation and adaptation responses to it, including those related to health.
 The Institute is supported by a team of experts who provide authoritative analysis and assessment of research outputs, communicating it in a policy-relevant way to decision makers.

 The Institute for Security Science and Technology